 "You?
 Against the greatest knight Mugal has ever seen?
-You can be made of pure mythril and we'd still be celebrating your funeral" Evan seemed serious, as he was laughing so hard he almost spilled his ale.
+You can be made of pure mithril and we'd still be celebrating your funeral."
+Evan seemed serious, as he was laughing so hard he almost spilled his ale.

 Evan tugged at his shirt's collar.
 "Leo, do you like being a girl?"

-Leo scoffed "This is Hawl we're talking about, better people than him have tried and the closest they got was turning a bloke into a beaver shaped kilt.
-Plus with the way he burns up his mana supplies, he could likely only get me half way there before collapsing and what good does that do anyone.
+Leo scoffed.
+"This is Hawl we're talking about.
+Better people than him have tried and the closest they got was turning a bloke into a beaver shaped kilt.
+Plus with the way he burns up his mana supplies, he could likely only get me half way there before collapsing, and what good does that do anyone?
 At least my new bits work, something they wouldn't if Hawl messed with them.
-No better leave me this way, this body is a woman's body but it can get me, the real me inhabiting it, from A to B, I can count on it for that." as she poured yet another pint down her mouth hole.
+No, better leave me this way.
+This body is a woman's body, but it can get me, the real me inhabiting it, from A to B. I can count on it for that," she said as she poured yet another pint down her mouth hole.

 Klaus had an idea, but he'd have to wait till tomorrow to strike it up.
-In the meantime he'd collect a King's Ransom like he normally does when Leo drinks.
-The curse took nothing from Leo outside of a sense of pride it seems, but what would it take from Hawl?
+In the meantime, he'd collect a King's Ransom like he normally does when Leo drinks.
+The curse took nothing from Leo outside of a sense of pride it seemed, but what would it take from Hawl?